cheqd/learn/overview/cheqd-101/cheqd-use-case-examples.md

-# cheqd use case examples
+# Use case examples

-## cheqd use case examples
+## What can you do with cheqd?

 One of the most repeated bits of feedback that we've had, throughout our survey results and community engagement, is that: **more easy explanation and examples on how cheqd can be used in practice would better help people understand the project**.